-- ISPs: The number of ISPs the user connected from in past 30 days.
+- ISPs: The number of ISPs the user connected from in the past 30 days.

-- IP addresses: The number of IP addresses the user connected from in past 30 days.
+- IP addresses: The number of IP addresses the user connected from in the past 30 days.

 IP address insights

 Because IP address information is crucial for almost all investigations, you can view detailed information about IP addresses in the Activity drawer.
-From within a specific activity, you can select the IP address tab to view consolidated data about the IP address including the number of open alerts for the specific IP address, a trend graph of recent activity, and a location map.
-This enables easy drill down when investigating impossible travel alerts for example.
-You can easily understand where the IP address was used and if it was involved in suspicious activities or not.
+From within a specific activity, you can select the IP address tab to view consolidated data about the IP address, including the number of open alerts for the particular IP address, a trend graph of recent activity, and a location map.
+This enables easy to drill down when investigating impossible travel alerts, for example.
+In addition, you can easily understand where the IP address was used and whether it was involved in suspicious activities.
 You can also perform actions directly in the IP address drawer that enable you to tag an IP address as risky, VPN, or corporate to ease future investigation and policy creation.